SteveGilham/altcover/README.md

 # altcover
-Instrumenting coverage tool for .net (framework 2.0+  and core) and Mono, reimplemented and extended almost beyond recognition from [dot-net-coverage](https://github.com/SteveGilham/dot-net-coverage)
+Instrumenting coverage tool for .net (framework 2.0+  and core) and Mono, reimplemented and extended almost beyond recognition from [dot-net-coverage](https://github.com/SteveGilham/dot-net-coverage), plus a set of related utilities for processing the results from this and from other programs producing similar output formats.

 ## Never mind the fluff -- how do I get started?